 It might not feel like it now but chances are that after a few years, once your business has grown significantly, you'll be ready for a new challenge - and your investors will be looking for their returns!
 That means exiting the business through M&A, an IPO, or selling to a friendly individual.
 If you do choose to stay with the business, you're likely to find your role changes significantly, from 'chief entrepreneur' to chief executive.
 Read more about the challenges this can bring here.

 That's it – your roadmap to success!
 Sounds so simple when you write it all down, but it's unlikely to feel like that when you're the one going through it.
-To help you stay motivated, check out these top tips from some of the world's most successful entrepreneurs.
 You'll be planning that exit strategy in no time!

 Looking for more tips?